 This means bread flour yields a significantly drier dough compared to the other two flours - which is a good thing when it comes to bread making, as it allows for high hydration dough that's less sticky and easier to knead; but not great when it comes to delicate Neapolitan pizza, as it produces a much tighter dough that is a lot harder to stretch thin, and yields a much more dense, chewy crust that is, for lack of a better description, more bread-like (duh), and immediately discernible from the delicate Neapolitan style crust.
 In fact it tastes a lot more like the American Pizzeria crust.
 Not that there's anything wrong with it, but it was so obviously different that, in lieu of a side-by-side comparison, the all purpose flour dough actually has a better chance of fooling a known palate than a bread flour dough.

+For my controlled experiment, I tested all three flours with the same classic Margherita recipe, which highlights simple ingredients in their purest form: extra virgin olive oil, pureed tomato, fresh mozzarella, and basil leaves just plucked off the plant - which should definitely be added before baking, to infuse the whole pizza with fresh herbal scent, and not simply used as a garnish later like some afterthought, just because it's photogenic.
 The hallmarks of Neopolitan pizza are high salt, low yeast, and no fat.
 The higher than usual salt content (usually 2.5~3%) helps building the gluten structure.
 But ample salt also hinders yeast growth.
 So for my recipe, I'm starting out with a quick poolish before the slow cold fermentation.
 A poolish is a 100% hydration mixture - that is, equal weight flour and water, with yeast added, but before salt and the rest of flour are introduced.
 The high water content makes for an optimal environment for yeast growth.
 The poolish resting time depends on the temperature, about 2~3 hrs at room temperature, or 8hrs/overnight in the fridge.
 This gives the yeast a jump start before adding the salt, and subtly changes the flavor of the dough.
 Feel free to skip the poolish and just mix everything together like your ordinary no-knead dough, the difference isn't huge.
 With the small added effort though, you'll get a crust that taste more flavorful and (again, for lack of a better word) yeasty - you know, that flavor of artisan bakery bread that is often lacking in homemade ones.

 Although often not seen as a high hydration dough at ~65%, you will discover that in the shaping/stretching process that with 00 flour, 65% yields a quite runny, sticky dough.
 If you're new to making this style of pizza, I strongly recommend lining the resting surface with saran wraps for easy retrieval and clean up.

-For visual comparisons of the three, check out my YouTube video
+For visual comparisons of the three, check out my YouTube video!

 Following this experiment, my hypothesis is that a potential good substitute for 00 flour is cake or pastry flour mixed with vital wheat gluten, which should boost protein content while retaining the low water absorption rate and the delicate, soft open crumb, that is characteristic of soft wheat.
 If you're interested in another deep dive kitchen experiment, leave a comment!